lbelzile/experimental-F21/content/content/01-content.markdown

 At the end of the session, students should be capable of

--   knowing the basic vocabulary attached to experiments.
+-   using the basic vocabulary attached to experiments.
 -   assessing the generalizability of a study based on the description.
 -   distinguishing between observational and experimental studies.
 -   identifying experimental and observational units, treatments and blocking variables in an experimental study
--   using **R** for basic data manipulations and graphics

 ## Preliminaries